New Zealand Part One: A Pacific Welcome (March 2018)

 A Rarity on the Tour

-On Wednesday, Inez and I took a birding tour with Habitat Tours, a company we highly recommend.
-Our guide, Tristan Cullen, was fantastic.
-Our first bird at Tawharanui Regional Park was a spectacularly colored Eastern Rosella in the parking lot trees.
-Our 2.5-mile walk through a variety of habitats yielded 31 species.
+To dive deeper into the local ecology, Inez and I booked a tour with Habitat Tours, and I cannot recommend them highly enough.
+Our guide, Tristan Cullen, was phenomenal.
+Exploring Tawharanui Regional Park offered us a variety of habitats and 31 species in a single morning.
+Our first bird was a spectacularly colored Eastern Rosella in the parking lot trees.

 Tristan later spotted a Buff-banded Rail—a bird rarely seen out in the open—at a waterfall on the Matakana River.
-Across from the pond, the meadow sheep, taking advantage of the day’s beautiful weathe,r showcased the amazing greenery.
-Our final stop was at Parry Karui Park to see the McKinney kauri tree, which is over 800 years old.
+Across from the pond, the meadow sheep, taking advantage of the day’s beautiful weather, showcased the amazing greenery.
+Our final stop was a visit to the 800-year-old McKinney kauri tree at Parry Kauri Park.

 Casablanca Rainbow